A project charter is the key document in the initiation stage of the project management process. This document provides an outline of:

 Try listing out each requirement, activity and cost in a table like the one below.

 “Significant” is key here, not every activity associated with the project is considered a milestone.
 Every project has a minimum of two milestones – start and completion.
-In the planning stage we will get into a detailed schedule but for the Project Charter, plan out the key milestones of the project.
-A project management tool may be helpful here.
+In the planning stage we will get into a detailed schedule but for the Project Charter, plan out the project’s key milestones.
+A project management tool like Asana, Wrike, or zipBoard will be helpful here.

 Every project is subject to risk.
 As the project manager, you identify these risks and include them in the Project Charter.
 There are various categories of risk such as business risk, technical risk, political risk, legal risk, project risk (budget, time, scope), environmental risk and reputational risk.
 You must assess these risks and have a plan to mitigate the risk.